kahramanmurat/ml-zoomcamp-capstone-1/README.md

 ## Sample Output

-Locally, user shoudl be able to get a similar output to the one shown below upon running all steps successfully.
+Locally, user should be able to get a similar output to the one shown below upon running all steps successfully.

 ![sample_output](output.JPG)